What is zone offense in basketball?

 At that point, it is likely that X5 will closeout to guard the ball because 2 would have a three-point shot opportunity if left open.

 Also, as 2 receives the ball, 5 could quickly cut to the basket before X4 is able to slide over into the lane and take away the pass.
-Following that, 5 could receive the ball from 2 and score via a layup or via some other type of close-range shot.
+Following that, 5 could receive the ball from 2 and score via a layup.

-To start the play, 2 receives the ball from 1 and begins to dribble towards the left side wing.
+To start, 1 passes the ball towards the opposite slot, which is received by 2.
+After that, 2 begins to dribble towards the left side wing.
 This also influences X3 to cover the ball while X1 drops back to take away the middle.

 As that dribble action happens, 3 begins running the baseline from the right side corner towards the left side corner, utilizing a screen set by 4.

-Moreover, after setting the screen, 4 runs the baseline behind the zone defenders and takes up space near the dunker spot that is slightly below the short corner and low post area.
+Moreover, after setting the screen, 4 runs the baseline behind the zone defenders and takes up space near the dunker spot.

 Next, 3 receives the ball from 2 and takes the three-point shot if that is open.
 Otherwise, if X5 was able to fight through the screen to guard against 3, then 5 could dive cut into the lane.
 Following that, 5 receives the ball from 3 and possibly scores by way of a layup.